 Automated testing is great for testing that specific website functions are accessible to the user.
 This includes making sure that the website has been quality assured and all bugs picked up in testing have been fixed.
 When user testers see a website for an extended period of time, there is a chance that they have memorised certain user journeys and how to navigate them, this means that issues could easily be missed.
 Automated testing eliminates the human error aspect and alerts developers of faults that may have been missed.

+In the argument, user testing vs automated testing, which one is the best?
 One gives you the freedom and the time to carry out other tasks, whilst the other provides real-life results.
 But truthfully, one method of testing isn’t better than another – but when used in tandem, it can be a recipe for a better and more usable website. eMarketer quizzed marketers and webmasters alike and found that 86% of those considered testing a good practice that benefits the websites they run.

 Despite the broad coverage of automated testing, user testing should never be underestimated to assess the usability and function of the customer experience in relation to accessibility.
 As much as automated programmes work in a sense that they highlight things like missing Alt tags on images, no link description, etc, they can never accurately tell you that a website’s colour contrasts are too low for a low vision user.